lars-olt/roistudio/README.md

 - **Contamination** - expected fraction of outlier spectra.
 - **Max Clusters** - maximum number of spectral clusters the GMM may find.

-Press **Run** to start the pipeline.
+Press **Run** to start the SPARC pipeline.
 Progress is shown in the status bar at the bottom of the window.
 SPARC runs in a background thread and the interface remains responsive.
+> [!Tip]
+> When any intensive code is running, a spinning filter wheel will appear next to the **Run** button.

 <img width="1602" height="923" alt="Screenshot of the canvas after SPARC has run, with colored ROI rectangles overlaid on the image" src="https://github.com/user-attachments/assets/5c788b53-92f4-4f95-93de-2852010b356e" />
+After running SPARC on a scene, you should see ROIs drawn on the canvas, and corresponding spectra plotted in the spectra view panel.

 ---